basakritu/basakritu/README.md

 ## 📜 Publications
 - *Skin Lesion Subtype Classification Using Lesion and Border Radiomic Features*
   *(2025, Submitted - Medical Image Analysis)*
+- Understanding slow compression of frictional granular particles, August 2024, Soft Matter
+- On transitions in granular packings exposed to compression, August 2025, Royal Society of Chemistry Book Chapter
+- Evolution of force networks during stick-slip motion of an intruder in a granular material: Topological measures extracted from experimental data, November 2023, Phys.
+Rev. E
+- Understanding the static and dynamic behavior on intermittency in sheared granular matter, April 2022, Soft Matter
+- Two approaches of quantification of force networks in particulate systems, July 2021, Journal of Engineering Mechanics

 ---